-Midsommar (2019, R) is a dark fairy tale (horror) film, my mind felt like a riot of themes and thoughts.
-But three figures refused to let me go, the May Queen, the Oracle, and the Bear.
-The movie is filled with overriding themes of trauma-bonding, cult over community, and flaccid masculinity.
+Midsommar (2019, R) is a dark fairy tale (horror) film.
+In watching it, my mind felt like a riot of themes and thoughts.
+Three figures refused to let me go: the May Queen, the Oracle, and the Bear.
+The movie is filled with overriding themes of trauma-bonding, cult over community, and the loss of masculinity.

 I see the May Queen, the Oracle, and the Bear as the key stakes in this story: dominant Kali, shattered Quasimodo, and a Caged Brute saved for stuffing.